tzidar/tzidar.github.io/about.md

 ## This Site

 I thought a personal website could be an interesting side project.
-But, I didn't have any web experience so I copied it from from my former SeatGeek boss.
-His words- "You can fork it, star it, or just plain poke around it" [on GitHub](https://github.com/clarkbk/clarkbk.github.io).
+But, I didn't have any web experience so I "had some help" from from my [SeatGeek boss](https://seatgeek.com/sgteam/#BenClark)

  Here are some of the things that I used:

 * [Google Domains](https://domains.google.com/about/) for domain registration
 * [GitHub Pages](https://pages.github.com/) for simple, free web hosting